PHOTO TRAVEL TO SOUTHERN PERU

 From Lima via Machu Picchu to Cuzco.
-A Humanitarian Photo travel to one of the most colorful countries, documenting and supporting humanitarian projects.
+A humanitarian photo travel to one of the most colourful countries, documenting and supporting humanitarian projects.

-Peru offers breathtaking landscapes, historic monuments, cultural highlights at every corner and amazing humanitarian and environmental experiences.
+Peru offers breathtaking landscapes, historic monuments, cultural highlights at every corner as well as amazing humanitarian and environmental experiences.
 From the Andes to the coast, from the amazon rainforest to Inca hotspots, Peru has it all.

 On this travel, you will experience the immense biodiversity of Peru.
-The third biggest country of South America and the oldest civilization of the Americas with well preserved monuments from this ancient Empire.
+The third biggest country in South America and the oldest civilization of the Americas with well-preserved monuments from this ancient Empire.

 No travel to Peru is complete without a visit of Machu Picchu.
 But this travel offers so much more.
 You will take a boat ride on the rivers of the Amazon Rainforest where you will see the reality of illegal logging and how many NGOs are working hard to stop this.